 Sometimes, viewing your expenses vs your income in a percentage point of view makes a difference in your spending habits.
-For example, If you make $2,000 a month and you want a new truck with payments of $500 a month than 25% of your income is going to your vehicle- and that’s not including insurance, excise or personal property taxes, title and yearly registration fees.
+For example, if you make $2,000 a month and you want a new truck with payments of $500 a month than 25% of your income is going to your vehicle- and that’s not including insurance, excise or personal property taxes, title and yearly registration fees.

-4. Prioritize- This is a serious must-do.
+Priorities, Priorities, Priorities.
+This is a serious must-do.
 Once you have written down all of your expenses on paper- get a clean sheet of paper and rewrite them in order of priority.
 If your house is your biggest priority, put your mortgage at the top.

 Use a program, such as Quicken, to track your expenses but be sure to print out a copy of your budget once it’s completed, tack it up in a place where you AND your spouse can take a look at it everyday.
 No, this isn’t to worry you and make you wonder where you’re going to get enough money to pay the bills, this is to remind you of what your expenses are, where your money needs to go and what your goals are.

-5. List your Goals– Most couples don’t plan to fail, but many fail to plan.
+The fact is, most couples don’t plan to fail, but many fail to plan.
 If you haven’t discussed with your significant other what your goals are and you are not both in agreement of those goals, you will not reach them.

 If you follow these key points, you will be well on your way to creating a successful family budget.